TheBeef/WebC/Examples/stdio/README.txt

 windows.

 There are build.bat files in the directorys that compile using the TCC compiler.
-You need to install 'tcc' and 'webcc' and have them in the path.
+You need to install 'gcc' and 'webcc' and have them in the path.

 Needed software
     * gcc (http://www.mingw.org/wiki/Getting_Started)
     * WebC (http://webcprecompiler.com/)

-Compiling
+Compiling.
+    HelloWorld:
         cd HelloWorld
         build.bat

+    Others:
+        cd example_directory
+        make -s